In Spanish we use verbal structures (also known as verbal periphrasis) which are formed by:

 She has read 38 pages.

-Verbal periphrasis sometimes expresses the progression of an action (estar +gerund), sometimes obligation (tener que + infinitive), and it can also express the beginning of an action (empezar a + infinitive), etc.
+Verbal periphrasis sometimes expresses the progression of an action (estar + present participle), sometimes obligation (tener que + infinitive), and it can also express the beginning of an action (empezar a + infinitive), etc.

 Spanish verbal periphrasis works in a similar way to phrasal verbs in English (to get up, to cross over, to get down, to show up...).
-However, phrasal verbs do not need a second non-conjugated verb form (an infinitive, a gerund or a participle) right after them.
+However, phrasal verbs do not need a second non-conjugated verb form (an infinitive, a present participle or a past participle) right after them.

-It is important not to omit the preposition or group of words in between the two parts of the structure, as well as using the right non-conjugated form (infinitive, gerund or participle) as this could change the meaning of some of the verbal periphrasis.
+It is important not to omit the preposition or group of words in between the two parts of the structure, as well as using the right non-conjugated form (infinitive, present participle or past participle) as this could change the meaning of some of the verbal periphrasis.

 Have a look: